-As a combination student, you could potentially earn your master’s degree in the semester following after earning your bachelor’s.
-If students complete the maximum of 21 credits while they are undergraduate students, they would only need to complete 11 additional credits to earn their M.S. degree!
+As a combination student, you are able to complete credits required for your master’s degree while earning your bachelor’s.
+If students complete the maximum of 16 graduate credits while they are undergraduate students, half of their graduate degree is complete.
+Only an additional 16 credits remain to earn their M.S. degree!
 This course load provides the time needed to focus on job search strategizing with the Business Career Services team.

 Double Counting Courses

 How does it work?

 The Combination Bachelor’s/Master’s Option by definition means that a student is “double-counting” graduate coursework and the graduate courses are “substituting” for undergraduate coursework/credits.
 With their undergraduate major department’s approval, students wishing to double count courses to both their Bachelor’s and Master’s degrees may use graduate courses to substitute for undergraduate requirements such as: